-Notes receivable from participants - Notes receivable from participants are measured at amortized cost, which represents unpaid principal balance plus accrued but unpaid interest.
+Notes receivable from participants - Notes receivable from participants are measured at amortized cost, which represents the unpaid principal balance plus accrued but unpaid interest.
 Delinquent notes receivable from participants are reclassified as distributions.
-No allowance for credit losses has been recorded as of December 31, 2018 or 2017.
+No allowance for credit losses has been recorded as of December 31, 2019 or 2018.